jeffdaily/parasail-python/README.rst

 The Python interface also includes wrappers for the various PAM and BLOSUM matrices included in the distribution.

 Gap open and extension penalties are specified as positive integers.
+When any of the algorithms open a gap, only the gap open penalty alone is applied.

 .. code:: python